P1kachu/ProgrammingLearning/README.md

 ###Then, what is it ?
 How to practice a language !

-Here are some exercises to help you improving your skills in any programming language.
+Here are some exercises to help you improve your skills in any programming language.
 The purpose of this project (and exercise sheet) is to allow anybody learning a new language to practice.
 Exercises are ordered by difficulty.